 We loved their Malai Tikkas, Kashmiri Dum Aloo and the Hot Gulaab Jamun served on chilled Rabdi is to die for.

 People love to seat outdoors during the winters and summers, it is fun to sit outside with the huge air coolers on.
-The whole of century village offers Sheesha and Alcoholic beverages.
+The whole of the century village offers Sheesha and Alcoholic beverages.
 They have live bands on weekends to attract young crowds.

 Cost for 2 people – AED 300 and above with alcohol, depending on your order.